hyp3r5pace/crowdfunding-platform-avalanche/README.md

 }
 ```

-The `claimFund` function transfers the amount raised to the project creator only when the project duration expires and incase the refund policy is **REFUNDABLE**, the raised amount is greater than equal to the funding goal.
+The `claimFund` function transfers the amount raised to the project creator in two cases.
+ - The project funding duration is over and the amount raised is more than the funding goal.
+ - The project funding duration is over and the amount raised is not more than the funding goal, but the project refund policy is **NON-REFUNDABLE**.

 ```solidity
 // Helps project creator to transfer the raised funds to his address